-Craig Bennett - Chair of the Sustainability and Resilience Panel
+Craig Bennett - Chair of the Customer Engagement Panel

 Craig Bennett is the Chief Executive of Friends of the Earth, one of the UK’s most influential environmental organisations.
 He is the organisation’s lead campaigner and policy strategist, representing the charity with Government and other key lobbying contacts and leading its tactical response to the changing political and policy context.
 From 2007 to 2010, Craig was Deputy Director at the University of Cambridge Programme for Sustainability Leadership (CPSL) and, in this role, was Director of The Prince of Wales’s Corporate Leaders Group on Climate Change (CLG).
 Craig is a Senior Associate of CPSL and a visiting Programme Director at the Judge Business School.
 He is also Vice-Chair of Stakeholder Forum (the UNEP National Committee for the UK) and a Teaching Fellow on sustainability at the Department of Engineering at The University of Bristol.